 One now remembers riding on the Girls Friendly Circle float in the Marion July 4th parade.
 As seen in a newspaper article from 1957, the girls had a fashion show at Grange Hall (441 Front Street) with the clothes they had sewn themselves.

-Top picture: Lydia Rose, Janice Pina (first prize), Donna Pina, and Jill Texiera (second prize)
+Lydia Rose, Janice Pina (first prize), Donna Pina and Jill Texeira

 1957 newspaper article about the Marion Girls Friendly Circle from the Sippican Historical Society archives.
 The girls made a wreath to donate to Sol-e-Mar hospital in New Bedford